 I looked for a book about the approach, but all I could find seemed to be written by body builders, or Paleo dieters, who follow a stone age style regime involving a lot of meat – as a long-term vegetarian, that didn’t seem relevant.

 Despite my doubts, I decided I had nothing to lose except my muffin top and followed my instincts.
 Within days, I sensed it would work for me.
 After six months, I’d lost 28 pounds – two stone – and was a healthy weight.
-But, much more significantly, it transformed my attitude to food and hunger, and when I celebrated my ‘Fastiversary’ in August 2013, I felt this was a regime I will stick to for life.
+But, much more significantly, it transformed my attitude to food and hunger, and now, three years on, I’m 31lbs lighter than when I started.

 I wanted to spread the word – so The 5:2 Diet Book was born…